Kingsbridge, Bronx: Politics

+Politically, Kingsbridge is in New York's 13th congressional district for the United States House of Representatives represented by Democrat Adriano Espaillat since 2017, and in New York's 15th congressional district represented by Democrat Ritchie Torres since 2021.

+On the state level, it is also part of the 33rd New York State Senate District, represented by Democrat Gustavo Rivera, and part of the 34th New York State Senate District represented by Democrat Nathalia Fernandez.
+In the New York State Assembly, it is represented by Democrat Jeffrey Dinowitz (81st District).

+On the city level, the neighborhood is part of the New York City Council 11th district, as well as the New York City Council 16th district.
+In those districts, it is represented by Democrats Eric Dinowitz and Pierina Sanchez, respectively.

 Post office and ZIP Code

 Kingsbridge is located within ZIP Code 10463.
 The United States Postal Service operates the Kingsbridge Station post office at 5517 Broadway.

 Education

-Kingsbridge and Riverdale generally have a similar rate of college-educated residents to the rest of the city as of 2018.
-While 45% of residents age 25 and older have a college education or higher, 18% have less than a high school education and 37% are high school graduates or have some college education.
-By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
+Kingsbridge and Riverdale generally had a similar rate of college-educated residents to the rest of the city as of 2018.
+While 45% of residents age 25 and older had a college education or higher, 18% had less than a high school education and 37% were high school graduates or had some college education.
+By contrast, 26% of Bronx residents and 43% of city residents had a college education or higher.
 The percentage of Kingsbridge and Riverdale students excelling in math rose from 21% in 2000 to 48% in 2011, and reading achievement increased from 28% to 33% during the same time period.

 Kingsbridge and Riverdale's rate of elementary school student absenteeism is about the same as the rest of New York City.
-In Kingsbridge and Riverdale, 20% of elementary school students missed twenty or more days per school year, higher than the citywide average of 20%.
+In Kingsbridge and Riverdale, 20% of elementary school students missed 20 or more days per school year, higher than the citywide average of 20%.
 Additionally, 78% of high school students in Kingsbridge and Riverdale graduate on time, higher than the citywide average of 75%.